quebecstudio/usergroupfield/README.md

 ## Usergroup Field Roadmap

-* Add settings to show all groups or only specific groups to be shown in the field.
+* Add settings to show all groups or only specific groups in the field.

 Plugin development by [Québec Studio](http://quebecstudio.com)